 Contact Jay Morissette at email@example.com or 443-4112 x25 make an appointment for an individual try-out, or for more info about competitive swimming at the Y. Visit the official Long Reach Swim Club website for more information, practice schedules and more at Long Reach Swim Club.
 YMCA Membership is required for team participation.

-LRSC Policy Information
+LRSC Policy Information for winter swim team

 YMCA Membership - National YMCA rules of competitive swimming require that each member of every YMCA swim team have an annual (year long) membership in good standing.
 You may use a monthly EFT for the membership fee, but your membership must be maintained for 12 months.